 Target #2: All advisories are issued within six hours of receiving notification of impaired air quality.

-Analysis of results and challenges: The Division of Air Quality issues air quality advisories to affected regions in the state whenever air quality might be impaired.
-These advisories may be issued for natural pollution events, like impacts from wildfires, volcanic eruptions, and dusty high-winds.
+Analysis of results and challenges: The Department of Environmental Conservation issues air quality advisories to affected regions in the state whenever air quality might be impaired.
+These advisories may be issued for natural pollution events, like impacts from wildfires, volcanic eruptions, and dusty high winds.
 Advisories are also issued when air quality is unclean due to man-made pollution.
-Where available, the division uses air monitoring data or visibility information from the National Weather Service to assess and predict the level of pollution to the impacted areas.
+Where available, the Department uses air monitoring data or visibility information from the National Weather Service to assess and predict the level of pollution to the impacted areas.

-The division works cooperatively with local community air programs in the City and Borough of Juneau, the Municipality of Anchorage, the Fairbanks North Star Borough, and the Matanuska-Susitna Borough, to assist them with issuing air quality advisories.
-For all other areas of the State outside of those municipal jurisdictions, division staff are fully responsible for issuing advisories if air quality degrades or has the potential to degrade to levels that might be unhealthy for sensitive groups.
+The Department works cooperatively with local community air programs in the City and Borough of Juneau, the Municipality of Anchorage, the Fairbanks North Star Borough, and the Matanuska-Susitna Borough, to assist them with issuing air quality advisories.
+For all other areas of the State outside of those municipal jurisdictions, Department staff are fully responsible for issuing advisories if air quality degrades or has the potential to degrade to levels that might be unhealthy for sensitive groups.